Through local student chapters and international programs, SPE serves more than 73,000 student members globally,

 offering many resources and opportunities for students to expand their knowledge and enhance their skills.

 Student chapters are linked to universities around the world and are supported by local sections.
 Active student members work closely with their sponsoring SPE Section, faculty advisors, and department heads to host industry-related events.
-Being active in your local student chapter is a great way to network with peers and local industry professionals which will offer ways to develop new skills.
+Participation in your local student chapter provides an opportunity to network with peers and local industry professionals, leading to potential career-advancing connections and skills.

 Visit the SPE Chapter page for more information on how to find, operate, and establish your local SPE Chapter.

 PhD student members can access Technical Communities and Technical Sections by submitting proof of enrollment (i.e. – transcript, a letter from the registrar, etc.) and expected completion date of doctoral studies (MM/DD/YYYY).
 Submit your request for access to email@example.com.